 Section I - SC 1: Limits SO2 emissions to 1.7 lb/MMBTU heat input of fuel oil.
 This limit only applies when the test cells are fired by fuel oil.
 No fuel oil has been used in these dynamometers since January 2019.
 Section VI - SC 1: States that when the engines are fired by fuel oil, the permittee shall maintain a record of the fuel specifications.
 No fuel oil has been used in FG-TESTCELLSA since January 2019.

 Section VI - SC 2: States that the permittee shall maintain a record of the date of installation for each engine test cell.
-According to Mr. Weiss, all of these dynamometers were installed in October 1990 at the same time.
+All of these dynamometers were installed in October 1990 at the same time.
+FCA Maintains written correspondence with the AQD from the 1990's showing that these dynamometers were installed in October 1990.

 Section VI - SC 3: Requires the permittee to record the types and amounts of fuel used per calendar year.
 These records are maintained.
-The total fuel consumption in 2019 was 60,353 gallons of gasoline.
+The total fuel consumption in 2020 was 63,702 gallons of gasoline.